AliTaee/iran-card-bank/README.md

-Please, Tell us about what you are working so We can update readme and others know what you are working on and they move to other features or you can help others on their develop.
-Create a branch with feature/ prefix on start coding.
+Please, Tell us about what you are working so We can update readme and others know what you are working on and they move to other features or you can help others on their development.
+Create a branch with feature/ prefix and start coding.

 ## Technologies